giantswarm/gitops-template/docs/add_wc_environments.md

 `/bases/environments/regions` folder and under there create a let's say `ap-east-1`, `eu-central-1`, `us-west-2` folders.

-Later you will reference all these layers in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters]( /management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters)
+Later you will reference your environment templates in [/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters](
+/management-clusters/MC_NAME/organizations/ORG_NAME/workload-clusters)

 > :warning: :construction: Please note that if you want to use multiple environment templates to create a single cluster